MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfinventory/functions/pfinventorypurchaseinventoryitemsasync.md

 ## Remarks

 Purchase a single item or bundle, paying the associated price.
-If successful, call [PFInventoryPurchaseInventoryItemsGetResult](pfinventorypurchaseinventoryitemsgetresult.md) to get the result.
+When the asynchronous task is complete, call [PFInventoryPurchaseInventoryItemsGetResultSize](pfinventorypurchaseinventoryitemsgetresultsize.md) and [PFInventoryPurchaseInventoryItemsGetResult](pfinventorypurchaseinventoryitemsgetresult.md) to get the result.

 ## Requirements